pyrsmk/run/README.md

 This project is a proof-of-concept aiming to write concise and powerful tasks.

+## Notes about Ruby vs Make

+Many of you will probably think "What ?!
+I need to install a new language on my system to use Run ?
+And I also need yo learn Ruby ?!".
+To them, I would respond "Hey !
+With make it's actually the same, but 100x worse !".

 ## Why ?

 Across the years I've used several solutions to write my project tasks: Grunt, Gulp, Just (from Microsoft), make, Just (the Go project), ...
 There are plenty of solutions out there but they always come with flaws (in my opinion): too much verbosity, lack of performance, limited flexibility, etc.